foulger2019/Fruit_Machine/Fruit Machine/en/step_5.md

 --- task ---

-Try to put your Which statement and your roll variable into a button.
+Put your Which statement and your roll variable into a button.

 Use a `;` to separate commands inside the button.